 Your school nurse, family doctor, and the staff at your local or regional health department office are excellent sources for information on all communicable diseases.
 You may also call your local health department or Regional Department of State Health Services office to ask about a meningococcal vaccine.
-Additional information may also be found at the websites for the Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, and the Department of State Health Services, Department of State Health Services.
+Additional information may also be found at the websites for the Centers for Disease Control and Prevention, particularly the CDC's information on bacterial meningitis, and the Texas Department of State Health Services.